james-jw/jsonPath-promise/README.md

-# jsonPath-promise
+# jsonPathAsync
-Adds promise and async support to Stefan Goessner's JsonPath implementation.
+Adds promise, async and knockout.js support to Stefan Goessner's JsonPath implementation.

+More to come..